 The big three (contracts)

-Tobias Harris holds the largest cap hit next year, with a $37.6 million salary, comprising just over 24 percent of the cap.
+Tobias Harris holds the second-largest cap hit next year, with a $37.6 million salary, comprising just over 24 percent of the cap.
 This will be the fourth of a five-year, $180 million maximum deal he signed in the 2019 offseason.
 He’ll make $39.2 million in the 2023-2024 season.
 He also has a trade kicker — whatever is the lesser of 5 percent or $5 million, according to Spotrac.

 The third-largest cap hit belongs to one Joel Hans Embiid, who will make $33.6 million next year, taking up 21.5 percent of the cap.
 That will be the fifth year of a five-year, $147.7 million contract that took effect before the 2018-2019 season.
 His new four-year, $195.9 million contact will take effect in 2023-2024 for his age-29 season.